 Located on the shores of Lake Michigan, Chicago is home to many beautiful beaches with bright blue waters that stretch so far you may catch yourself wondering when you got to the ocean!
 Oak Street Beach is a stone’s throw from the magnificent mile and is an extremely popular people-watching venue.

 Oak Street Beach also features a fun restaurant and bathrooms for your convenience, so make an entire afternoon of it!
-There’s even a nice lakefront trail for those of you who enjoy a long walk or a beachside run.
+There’s even a nice lakefront trail for those of you who enjoy a long walk or a beachside bike ride.

 North Avenue Beach is the busiest in Chicago and is a great place for people of all ages.
 There are plenty of volleyball courts as well as shops, concessions, and a full service restaurant.
-If you’re planning on driving be sure to get there early as parking fills up fast, this beach is also accessible by public transportation.
+If you’re planning on driving be sure to get there early as parking fills up fast.

-Millennium Park is one of Chicago’s newest and most popular destinations.
-Since it’s opening in 2004, this 24.5 acre park has been host to millions of visitors from around the world, and it’s no wonder why.
+Millennium Park is one of the city’s most popular destinations and is am amazing thing to do in Chicago in the summer time.
+Since its opening in 2004, this 24.5 acre park has been host to millions of visitors from around the world, and it’s no wonder why.

 Visit Wrigley Field